Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 "miner either choose LRC as fee, or choose margin as fee but has to pay the same amount of LRC to order owner."

+In case the miner doesn't have any LRC to pay

+*** 0-LRC Penalty

+If for a order, the actual LRC fee or reward is 0, the order's tokenS will be charged a 1% fee by the protocol.

 We can refer the latter one as "miner buys the margin with LRC".
 What's the buy price?
 Lets assume the LRC fee is *x* and the   margin is *y* amountS, the price is actually *2x/y* per 1 unit of amountS in terms of LRC.